CodeForAfrica/BornPerfect.AFRICA/README.md

 ```
 Open [http://127.0.0.1:4000/](http://127.0.0.1:4000/) to view the project on your local machine.

-Happy Coding!
+>Happy Coding!

 ## Contributing

 Issues and Pull Requests are greatly appreciated.
-If you've never contributed to an open source project before we have a templates [here](https://github.com/CodeForAfricaLabs/BornPerfect.AFRICA/issues) and [here](https://github.com/CodeForAfricaLabs/BornPerfect.AFRICA/pulls) for an easy start.
+If you've never contributed to an open source project before we have templates [here](https://github.com/CodeForAfricaLabs/BornPerfect.AFRICA/issues) and [here](https://github.com/CodeForAfricaLabs/BornPerfect.AFRICA/pulls) for an easy start.

 ## Built With